FairRootGroup/ODC/docs/rp.md

 Each tag (except `<requiredSlots>`) corresponds to the command line option used by [`dds-submit`](http://dds.gsi.de/doc/nightly/dds-submit.html).
 Not all tags are required.
 A set of required tags depends on the used [DDS RMS plugin](http://dds.gsi.de/doc/nightly/RMS-plugins.html).

-`Submit` request (as well as `dds-submit`) is async meaning that it doesn't wait for agents to appear online.
+[`SubmitRequest`](grpc-proto/odc.proto) (as well as [`dds-submit`](http://dds.gsi.de/doc/nightly/dds-submit.html)) is async meaning that it doesn't wait for DDS agents to appear online.
 In order to make it sync one can optionally define the number of required active slots using `<requiredSlots>` tag.